jmandrake/pypi-package-template/README.md

 ## Templates for Pypi packages
 1) Create an account at https://pypi.org/
 2) Clone this repo
-3) Python package: How to create a new Python Package / Module
+3) Create a new Python Package/Module:

 pip install twine